lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 Purpose: to guide a user through a transactional service so that they can achieve the relevant outcome.
 There should be supporting information and guidance if needed.

+Success and failure of forms should be measured after users have completed any pre-screening or eligibility questions.

 Success is: a completed transaction

 Failure is: high drop off before completion

-KPIs: 90% completion
+KPIs: 90% completion of form or transaction (excluding pre-screening and eligibility questions)

 Review period: every 3 to 6 months depending on volume